Valentine’s Day Sugar Cookies

 How to Make Sugar Cookies

-To make polka dots, add dots of flood icing in a different color, immediately on top the flood icing (before it dries).
+To make polka dots, add dots of flood icing in a different color, immediately on top of the flood icing (before it dries).

 Within a few seconds, the dots will flatten and look great!